raihanCarder/resume-builder/README.md

 A Modern Web App to Create, Edit, and Export Resumes in Real-Time.

-This project I focused on learning React and on building a **scalable React application** with modular components, form handling, and dynamic sections — designed with an emphasis on clean UI/UX and practical usability.
+This project I focused on learning React and on building a **scalable React application** with modular components, form handling, and dynamic sections with an emphasis on clean UI/UX and practical usability.

 ## Features